 On December 14, 2020, Hydrafacial filed a complaint against Cartessa Aesthetics, LLC ("Cartessa") in the United States District Court for the Eastern District of New York (the "New York Court"), captioned Edge Systems LLC v.
 Cartessa Aesthetics, LLC, Case No. 1:20-cv-6082, for patent infringement arising from Cartessa's sale of a delivery system that allegedly infringes five of Hydrafacial's patents on its device.
-As of the date of this report, the parties are awaiting the New York Court's decision on motions for summary judgment, after which, the New York Court will set a trial date, if necessary.
+Hydrafacial later narrowed its allegation to assert infringement of four of its patents.
+The New York Court granted Hydrafacial's Motion for Summary Judgment of No Unclean Hands, granted Hydrafacial's Motion for Summary Judgment of No Invalidity of one of the patents-in-suit, granted Cartessa's Motion for Summary Judgment of noninfringement of one of the patents-in-suit, and denied Cartessa's Motion for Summary Judgment of non-infringement on the three remaining patents-in-suit.
+As of the date of this report, the parties are awaiting the New York Court to set a trial date on Hydrafacial's remaining three patents-in-suit.